seanpmaxwell/Typescript-Best-Practices/README.md

   - For a long variable-names that could be cumbersome to use, which persist heavily throughout your application, an abbreviation/acronym is probably okay; however, the core layer describing them (i.e. the database table and its interface) should refrain unless it's a well-establish acronym.
   - The more localized a name gets (i.e. just used once in a small function) the more you can abbreviate/"use-acronyms".

-> The modular-object script [User.ts](User.ts) has some good examples on standard naming conventions.
+> The namespace-object-script [User.ts](User.ts) has some good examples on standard naming conventions.

 <br/><b>***</b><br/>